 The most probable cause is one diode shorting and blowing one fuse.
 Refer to "Fuse Link Blowing" part (b) to check the diodes.
 If a diode is shorted both the heat sink and fuse assemblies must be replaced.

-- CHARGER DOES NOT TURN OFF In models equipped with timers, this is due to an inoperative timer.
-In this case replace timer assembly. - AC LINE FUSE OR CIRCUIT BREAKER BLOWS
+CHARGER DOES NOT TURN OFF

+This is due to an inoperative timer board assembly.
+In this case replace timer assembly.